Top 10 Archery Errors and How to Avoid Them

 Bad stance

 It’s no secret that proper stance is vital to making that shot every time.
-A good stance is important, but it’s even more crucial to stay consistent.
-Your stance shouldn’t be wide open, or way too closed off when we’re in archery talk.
+A good stance is essential, but staying consistent is even more crucial.
+Your stance shouldn’t be wide open or too closed off when we’re in archery talk.

 Instead, try to maintain a slightly open stance while drawing the bow and look downrange.
-Keep in mind that using the same stance each time you draw is key.
-If you need more tips on how to perfect your stance, browse our other blogs on archery supplies and techniques!
+Remember that using the same stance each time you draw is critical.
+If you need more tips on perfecting your stance, browse our other blogs on archery supplies and techniques!

 -